coditori/coditori.github.io/_posts/2020-12-12-manage-dev-prod-config-in-python.markdown

 toc: true
 last_modified_at: 2020-12-12T19:00:40-03:30
 ---
-I'd like to separate dev/test/prod environments :) so let's see the real example:
+I'd like to separate dev/test/prod environments :) so let's see the real example.

 ### Audience
 Developers, DevOps Engineers, and SysAdmins.